(reading time: 1 hour, 1 minute)

 “No, swerve!”
 Lady ordered, but they weren’t moving under their own power anymore.
 The car turned and was shoved by three others, plowing through shelves of potted flowers and ultimately through the back glass of the nursery and into the narrowest strip of the parking lot.
 There was a ravine back there, one so deep that it really should’ve had a fence separating it from the lot, but that would’ve prevented the employees from easily tossing the brown and dying saplings that didn’t sell over the side to rot.

 Not all of them were quite as finished as they looked, a few managing to take root and grow to full size where their tips barely peeked above the ravine.
 The most successful of them, an American holly, had been making a go of it for over fifteen years.
-Its roots had torn through its bag, a prison that had long since rotted away.
+Its roots had torn through its bag, a prison long since rotted away.
 It was making strides toward the storm drain and housed some lovely birds in the winter, but they might not be so interested with an automobile as a neighbor.

 The Wild Hunt shoved the fairies so forcefully that their car rolled onto its side, into the grass, and down the ravine.
 They were the only victims as well, their skidding bulk helping the others slow down enough to avoid the same fate.
 The Groadster was disappearing down a rural road, so they turned and followed, honking their ghostly march.